How to See Sea Turtles Hatch in Florida

 Sea turtle hatchlings are the cutest newborn creatures ever.
 Their big, black, raisin-size eyes are hugely disproportionate to their tiny two-inch bodies, giving a more helpless appearance than they deserve.
 These feisty creatures literally erupt from a sandy volcano churning with some 480 powerful, flailing little flippers (imagine four per hatchling, 120 hatchlings to a nest).
-After watching an amazing video of a hatch, I want to see the real thing.

 So, when Candi, a fellow turtle admirer, calls at 11 p.m. one Saturday night in September, I grab a quilt, insect repellent for the nightly "no-see-ums" and my teenage daughter, Sarah.
 "You'll love this!"
 I cajole my skeptical, pajama-clad child.

 Candi has been watching a loggerhead nest on Naples' Park Shore Beach.
 It's now three days past its due date.
 Tonight there's a slight indentation in the sand, a clear sign that little hatchlings are stirring around under there.

 "It's happening any minute now, so hurry!" she sings into the phone and clicks off.
 Soon we're trudging down the beach to Nest #114.
 Candi's daughter Cassie is there with two friends; so are Kim, the "turtle lady" from the Collier County Department of Natural Resources and another turtle specialist.
 Only Kim has witnessed a hatch.